Lab 4: propagation delay and speed measurements [P4] Analysis of circuit's propagation delay using timing analyser and gate-level simulations |

 5. Gate-level simulation

-Now, when running a gate-level simulation at the same transition, is when a shorter propagation delay is obtained.
+Now, when running a gate-level simulation at the same transition, a shorter propagation delay is obtained.
 Only 12.6 ns (saving 10 ns from the same design above based on ripple-carry).

 6. Reporting